joerx/tfm/README.md

 ## Requirements

 Only Linux and macOS are supported.
-Since this is a bash script, no native Windows support is planned.
+OS detection only works for `amd64` since I don't have an arm device for testing.
+This is a bash script, no native Windows support is planned.

 ## Setup